Minionflo/supervised-installer/README.md

 # This is a older version of the supervised-installer, because if you execute the old installer your NetworkManager wont start.
+To use this repo you just need to do the normal installation down below or you can replace `URL_RAW_BASE="https://raw.githubusercontent.com/home-assistant/supervised-installer/master/files"` with `URL_RAW_BASE="https://raw.githubusercontent.com/minionflo/supervised-installer/master/files"` in installer.sh

 # This installation method is for advanced users only